A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Summary and conclusions

-\item {\it We find evidence for a significant kilonova luminosity gradient for the blue component. } For a fraction of $\sim22\%$ of the analyzed GRBs with well defined redshift, the emergence of a kilonova was stated in the literature, and/or we found an anomalous shallow decay of the {\bf optical counterpart} that suggests the presence of a kilonova (\S 4.2).
-In 4\% of these cases, the kilonova luminosity is fainter than {\bf AT2017gfo} (pink slice in Fig.~\ref{fig:pie}) while 18\% is brighter (red slice), providing evidence for a luminosity range of $\sim[0.8-345]$ times the blue AT2017gfo luminosity for the blue component and $\sim[0.4-34]$ times the red AT2017gfo luminosity for the red component (see Fig. \ref{fig:ratiotime} and Tab.2).
-These percentages become 16\% (fainter) and 32\% (brighter) if we consider all the sample (i.e. also the GRB with not well defined z).
-As noted by others, a different observer angle is not sufficient to explain the measured luminosity range \citep[e.g.,][]{Gompertz2018a}, and the central remnant can play a role \citep[e.g.,][]{Metzger2018a,Ascenzi2018a}.
-In particular, it is possible that if a magnetar forms after the merger even for a short time, it can inject energy in the blue kilonova emission.
+\item {\it We find evidence for a significant kilonova luminosity gradient for the blue component. } In 7\% of the cases with well-defined redshift (GRBs 050709 and 160821B), the kilonova luminosity is fainter than AT2017gfo (violet slice in Fig.~\ref{fig:pie}) while 18\% is brighter (bright cyan slice), providing evidence for a luminosity range of $\sim[0.6-17]$ times the AT2017gfo luminosity for the blue component {\bf and more than 200 times in the case of the claimed magnetar-powered kilonova of GRB 070714B.} (see Fig. \ref{fig:ratiotime} and Tab.2).
+These percentages become 8\% (fainter) and 20\% (brighter) if we consider all the sample (i.e., also those GRBs with not well-defined redshift).
+As noted by others, a different observer angle is not sufficient to explain the measured luminosity range \citep[e.g.,][]{Gompertz2018a}, and the central remnant can play a role \citep[e.g.,][]{Metzger2018a,Ascenzi2019a}.
+In particular, it is possible that if a magnetar forms after the merger even for a short time, it can inject energy in the blue kilonova emission \citep[e.g.,][]{Gao2017a}.

-\item {\it We find possible evidence for four new kilonova candidates associated with the short GRB 061210, 051221A, 080905A and 090515.} Although the aim of this work is not the search for kilonova candidates, analysing the decay of the optical counterparts, {\bf we find indications for a blue kilonova in four cases that to our knowledge have not been claimed in past analyses (see \S~\ref{sec:gold} and \ref{sec:interes}).
-We note however that GRBs 061210 and 051221A are suspiciously much ($>100$) brighter AT2017gfo and GRBs 080905A and 090515 have not an accurate redshift.}